ericodess/portfolio-api/README.md

-# namah-back-end
+# portfolio-api
-Back-end to the [namah-front-end](https://github.com/pepeyen/namah-front-end) app
+Back-end to the [portfolio](https://github.com/pepeyen/efrederick) and portfolio based apps